comerc/flutter_idiomatic/README.md

 # flutter_firebase_login

-It is starter kit with idiomatic code structure :)
+It is starter kit with idiomatic code structure :) BLoC & GraphQL CRUD.
+With Unit- and Functional tests.

 - https://youtu.be/rViOUxsGs2k
 - https://youtu.be/FndheiFSvPY